Performer Bios

 Bruce Chester

-Growing up in north central Massachusetts, Bruce decided he wanted to be an actor after seeing the movie Superman.
-At 13, he trained at the Guild Players Touring Company, he appeared in his first professional production, “Of Mice and Men”.
-He trained at the Guild for 2 and a half years.
-During high school he performed in “South Pacific”, “Li’l Abner” and “Guys and Dolls” starring as Nathan Detroit.
-At 17 before finishing high school, Bruce enlisted in the Massachusetts Army National Guard in order to help pay for college.
-Bruce in appeared in the third production of “Man in a Raincoat”.
+In 1986, Bruce enrolled at Salem State College (now university) and appeared in the third production of “Man in a Raincoat” by William Wise.
 Other performances were “Saint Joan of the Stockyards” by Bertolt Brecht, “Hair”, and “Little Shop of Horrors”.
 In 1995 he was cast as an extra and hired as the Military Advisor for the prestigious American Repertory Theater’s production of “Henry V”.
-In 1997, he appeared at the African Meeting House, in Boston as Frederick Douglass in an original production written by Paul Bogan.
+In 1997, he appeared at the African Meeting House, in Boston as Frederick Douglass in an original production written by Paul Bogan, and the revisited the role in 2024 at the Waltham Museum.
 Bruce has worked on several films including Knight and Day with Tom Cruise, The Town, American Hustle and The Equalizer 2.
-Bruce is the author of four novels, and he wrote and directed the King Serpent original production, “A Groovy Day in the Park”.
-He is currently performing his one-man show, “Hold High the Flag, SGT Carney” around New England.
+Bruce is the author of four novels, he wrote and directed the King Serpent original production, “A Groovy Day in the Park”.
+Along with King Serpent, he is currently performing his one-man show, “Hold High the Flag, SGT Carney” around New England.
+Visit his site at http://www.brucekchester.com .

 Josephine Boone